woct0rdho/triton-windows/README.md

 <details>
 <summary>RTX 50xx (Blackwell)</summary>

-Triton 3.2 does not support Blackwell.
-The main branch of Triton has basic support for Blackwell and some optimizations are still ongoing.
-You can install the [pre-release wheel](https://github.com/woct0rdho/triton-windows/releases/tag/v3.2.0%2Bgit8f9b005b-windows.post11) (or compile `main-windows` branch).

-However, the main branch of Triton does not work with PyTorch 2.6 and older.
-You need to install the nightly version of PyTorch with CUDA 12.8 .
+This only works with Triton >= 3.3 (pre-release), PyTorch >= 2.7 (nightly), and CUDA 12.8 .
 </details>

 <details>
 <summary>RTX 40xx (Ada)</summary>

-This is best supported by Triton.
+This is officially supported by Triton.
 </details>

 <details>
 <summary>RTX 30xx (Ampere)</summary>

-This is mostly supported by Triton, but fp8 (also known as float8) will not work, see the [known issue](https://github.com/woct0rdho/triton-windows#fp8-is-not-supported-on-rtx-30xx-and-older-gpus).
+This is officially supported by Triton, but fp8 (also known as float8) will not work, see the [known issue](https://github.com/woct0rdho/triton-windows#fp8-is-not-supported-on-rtx-30xx-and-older-gpus).
 I recommend to use GGUF instead of fp8 models in this case.
 </details>

 <details>